-A BCBA®-Related Graduate Certificate with a Course Sequence Verified by The BACB®
+A BCBA®-Related Graduate Certificate with a Course Sequence Verified by ABAI®

 The Applied Behavior Analysis (ABA) Graduate Certificate Program (non-degree) is an online certificate designed to prepare special educators, professionals in psychology and behavior analysts with knowledge and skills in the area of ABA.
-Because this coursework is a Behavior Analyst Certification Board® (BACB) verified course sequence, those who complete this ABA certificate will fulfill the coursework requirements to take the examination for certification as Board Certified Behavior Analysts® (BCBA).
+Because this coursework is an Association for Behavior Analysis International® (ABAI) verified course sequence, those who complete this ABA certificate will fulfill the coursework requirements to take the examination for certification as Board Certified Behavior Analysts® (BCBA).

 This UNC certificate involves a blend of special education & school psychology coursework, including...